iainctduncan/papers/source/conclusion.rst

 I have spent much of the last year (2022-2023) developing a large-scale platform for creating music in Ableton Live in which S4M is used for improvised sequencing, hardware control, algorithmic processes, mix automation, and scoring.
-This has not only worked well, but I am able to combine it with material coming from regular Ableton Live clips with near-perfect synchronization (infact, as close to perfect as it is possible to get when using message-events in Max for Live of any kind).
+This has not only worked well, but I am able to combine it with material coming from regular Ableton Live clips with near-perfect synchronization (in fact, as close to perfect as it is possible to get when using message-events in Max for Live of any kind).
-Scheme for Max introduces no further timing discrepencies than does Max for Live itself, where jiter of up to one signal vector (approximately 1.5 ms at 44100 samples per second) is possible, and is usually musically neglible.
+Scheme for Max introduces no further timing discrepancies than does Max for Live itself, where jitter of up to one signal vector (approximately 1.5 ms at 44100 samples per second) is possible, and is usually musically negligible.

 Of particular note, being able to control the Live environment through the Live API with S4M has been particularly successful.
 The Live API provides a way for Max patches to programmatically control